-On May 25, 2016, we were joined by Steve Phillips, author of Brown is the New White, which addresses how people of color and progressive whites add up to a new majority of voters and what this means for U.S. politics and policy.
+We were joined by Steve Phillips, author of Brown is the New White, which addresses how people of color and progressive whites add up to a new majority of voters and what this means for U.S. politics and policy.
 A national political leader, civil rights lawyer and senior fellow at the Center for American Progress, Mr. Phillips uses research and demographic data to challenge the political practice of chasing the white swing voter and ignoring communities of color, which now make up the political majority and have the numbers to bring issues of importance to the main political stage.

 Mr. Phillips discussed disenfranchised voters, harnessing the power of this New American Majority, and how to best use that power to build coalitions and make real change.
 He was joined by a panel, including Kathay Feng of California Common Cause, Phillip Rodriguez of City Projects, and Mindy Romero of the California Civic Engagement Project at the UC Davis Center for Regional Change, to discuss subjects of civic engagement, barriers to voting, systems change and grassroots community building.
 The event was moderated by Jose Hermocillo of APCO Worldwide and board member of Sierra Health Foundation.

-We were honored to host a book launch on Feb.
-24, 2016, for colleague Daniel Macallair, Executive Director and Co-founder of the Center on Juvenile and Criminal Justice.
+We were honored to host a book launch for colleague Daniel Macallair, Executive Director and Co-founder of the Center on Juvenile and Criminal Justice.
 His book, After the Doors Were Locked: A History of Youth Corrections in California and the Origins of 21st Century Reform, looks at what history can teach about modern-day youth corrections reforms.
 Drawing from his nearly 30 years of experience and research, Mr. Macallair shares the compelling and incisive story about the nation’s largest youth corrections system and the daily reality of institutional life.

 The event included a discussion with Mr. Macallair and Sierra Health Foundation President and CEO Chet Hewitt about the history of congregate institutions and the repeated efforts to reform the way youth were treated in those institutions.
 They also took part in a panel discussion, which included Samuel Nunez, Executive Director of Fathers & Families of San Joaquin, and juvenile justice advocate Ruben Mesta, who both shared their experiences in the juvenile justice system, as well as their suggestions for reform.